spree/spree/guides/content/user/shipments/shipping_methods.md

 ![Shipping Method Flat Percent](/images/user/shipments/shipping_method_flat_percent.jpg)

+If necessary, you can re-read the [Calculators](calculators) portion of this guide series to better understand the options.
 Click the "Update" button, and your shipping method is now complete!

 ### Editing a Shipping Method